tamilselvanarjun/auto-ed/docs/mod1.rst

 Exercise 1: Motivating Automatic Differentiation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A. Write a Python function that takes two inputs: 1. a function (of a single variable) and 2. a value of `h`.
 This function should return a function which has a single input: a value of `x`.
-This inner function should computes the numerical approximation of the derivative of `f` with stepsize `h` at `x`.
+This inner function should compute the numerical approximation of the derivative of `f` with stepsize `h` at `x`.
        * Note: This part of the exercise is meant to be implemented as a closure in Python.
 It consists of an outer function and an inner function.

 B.  Let :math:`f(x) = ln(x)`.
 For :math:`0.2\leq x \leq 0.4`, make a plot comparing the numerically estimated derivative for
     :math:`h=10^{-1}, h=10^{-7}`, and :math:`h=10^{-15}` to the analytic derivative (which should be used explicitly).
         * Note: All plots should be on the same figure.
-This means there should be 4 plots, three for the different values of `h` and one for the true solution.
-Make sure to include a legend and that the different plots are distinguishable.
+This means there should be 4 lines, three for the different values of `h` and one for the true solution.
+Make sure to include a legend and that the different lines are distinguishable.

 C.  Answer the following questions: